This post may contain affiliate links.

 Red Chimichurri, or Chimichurri Roja, is a red version of the olive oil-based herb sauce from Argentina.
-In addition to a bunch of green herbs, Red Chimichurri is made with roasted red peppers, a bit of smoked paprika and red wine vinegar.
+In addition to a bunch of green herbs, this Argentinian sauce recipe is made with roasted red peppers, a bit of smoked paprika and red wine vinegar.
 The vibrant sauce is bold, aromatic and acidic, making it a great sauce to spoon over roasted or grilled meats and vegetables or used as a spread for sandwiches.

 According to The New Food Lover’s Companion, chimichurri is as common in Argentina as ketchup is in the United States.
 It’s a popular herb condiment that is also used as a marinade and sauce.

-Traditional chimichurri, which is green in color, is made with finely chopped parsley, oregano, onion and garlic and is blended with olive oil and vinegar to make a drippy sauce.
+Most commonly, this sauce is green and made with finely chopped parsley, oregano, onion and garlic, and is blended with olive oil and vinegar to make a drippy sauce.

-Red chimichurri is very similar to green chimichurri, except it is made with the addition of roasted red bell peppers, a bit of smoked paprika and red wine vinegar.
+Red chimichurri is very similar to the green variety, except it also features roasted red bell peppers, a bit of smoked paprika and red wine vinegar.
 The result is a fairly thicker and silky sauce.

-Both red and green chimichurri consist of herbs, olive oil and acid.
-Red chimichurri is slightly smoky thanks to the addition of smoked paprika and charred red peppers.
+Both green and red chimichurri consist of herbs, olive oil and acid.
+The red or rojo variety, is slightly smoky thanks to the addition of smoked paprika and charred red peppers.

-You can also try my Mexican Chimichurri which is not traditional, but absolutely delicious!
+You can also try my Cilantro Chimichurri which is not traditional, but absolutely delicious!

 Olive oil, garlic cloves, roasted red peppers, cilantro, parsley, spices and vinegar set out on a counter.